abysslover/deeptetrad/README.md

 ### Prepare folder structures
 1. Put fluorescent images into folders.
     - The parent folder name determines how DeepTetrad recognizes the name of samples.
 For instance, the parent folder name of I3bc (1) represents the sample name of fluorescent images.
-    - The folder name will be matched against the names in the physical T-DNA locations when determining Tetrad types.
-For example, "I3bc" will be matched with "Cyan-Yellow-Red", which is the order of the protein colors of the I3bc Fluorescent Tagged Transgenic Line(FTL).
+    - The grand-parent folder name will be matched against the names in the physical T-DNA locations when determining Tetrad types.
+For example, "I3bc" in the figure, will be matched with "Cyan-Yellow-Red", which is the order of the protein colors of the I3bc Fluorescent Tagged Transgenic Line(FTL).

 <p align="center"><img width="460" height="300" src="https://github.com/abysslover/deeptetrad/raw/master/assets/folder_structure.jpg"></p>